andrea-rossi-univpm/programmazione-avanzata/README.md

 This module handle EPSG, the assets file about system definition.
 Use the external package `n-readlines` where each line is readed and elaborated, discarding comments line that starts with `#`.
 To elaborate a line (converted in ascii), its used a clever approach, a double split, a map and a trim.
 This will give a result of key/value as system/definition.

+The process of loading all file is timed using `performance.now()`.
+Loading a file with about 5500 record with I7 7700HQ and m2SSD took about 85~100 milliseconds.
 ### Redis Handler
 This module allows to manage the connection between the application and redis and to manage set/get request.
 All communication is made using `io-redis` package. <br>
 On connection error will be displayed the `ECONNREFUSED` error and after 20 attempt of reconnection (Reconnection is handled internally by io-redis) through a LOG_FATAL the process will stop (since redis is required). <br>